 Cleaning Tips for Toilets – Your 6 Step Checklist

-Your toilet is one of the most important rooms in the house (and indeed the office.).
-But it can also be one of the most disgusting.
-They can be a haven for viruses if not disinfected regularly as they are a high touch, high traffic area.
-So the first thing you need to make sure you do with the toilet is ensure that you disinfect the bowl, the seat, the flush buttons and anywhere else you might touch in your toilet – light switches, toilet paper holders etc. This is literally our most important toilet cleaning tip.
+Your toilet is one of the most important rooms in the house (and indeed the office).
+But it can also be one of the most disgusting, which is why we’ve put together these cleaning tips.
+Toilets can be a haven for germs if not disinfected regularly as they are a high touch, high traffic area.
+So the first thing you need to make sure you do with the toilet is ensure that you disinfect the bowl, the seat, the flush buttons and anywhere else you might touch in your toilet – light switches, toilet paper holders etc. This is literally our most important cleaning tip for toilets.

 As such, we wanted to write this article to help you keep the toilet clean and disinfected.
 These cleaning tips for your toilet make it easier for you to keep the toilet clean, and keep it disinfected, so that you can ensure that one of the most touched surfaces in the house doesn’t become an avenue for sharing germs and viruses.